jrpool/phase-3-challenge/README.md

 - The part-1 application permits `:day` parameters that differ from the stored day strings in letter case.
 For example, “Monday” is accepted as “monday”.

+- An additional part-1 application is provided.
+It is an internationalized version of the part-1 application that inverts the request and response.
+The user specifies a locale and a number in the 1–7 range, and the application responds with the name of the numbered day of the week in the language of the specified locale.

 - In the part-2 application, the term “order” is replaced by “transaction”.
 The motivation is to eliminate the risk of confusion between “order” as an interface concept and “order” as a reserved word in the “order by” operator of PostgreSQL, while also avoiding a bifurcation between the interface and the source-code descriptors of the interface concept.

 - In the part-2 application, the specifications are interpreted (in the absence of an explicit prohibition) to permit the use of an external table-display module producing the specified format with more finished decorations.